danidelgadoz/ngx-request-cache/projects/ngx-request-cache/README.md

 # NgxRequestCache

-Angular library for storing HttpResponse on navigator memory and avoid hitting multiple times to the same API.
+Angular library for storing HttpResponse on navigator memory to avoid hitting multiple times to the same API.

 This implementation relies on:
-1. Use of angular `HttpClient` service when request an API.
+1. Use of angular `HttpClient` service when requesting an API.
 1. Developer ensures the requests go through `HttpInterceptor` (HttpClient default behavior).

 ## Features